nateshirley/codespeak/README.md

 ### Maintain near-zero overhead in production.

-The first time an inferred function is called, Codespeak makes an inference for it.
-From then on, functions get new inferences whenever their declarations or their resources change.
+The first time an inferred function is called, it writes its own logic and executes it.
+From then on, functions make new inferences whenever their declarations or their resources change.
 Otherwise, the function's previously generated inference is loaded and executed in real-time.

-In production environments, Codespeak assumes all functions are unchanged and executes them with near-zero overhead—on an M2 Macbook Air, you would need to call a Codespeak function about 13 million times to generate 1 second of execution latency.
+In production environments, Codespeak assumes all functions are unchanged and executes them with near-zero overhead—on an M2 Macbook Air, you would need to call an inferred function about 13 million times to generate 1 second of execution latency.

 To configure production settings, use an environment variable `ENVIRONMENT=PROD` or call `codespeak.set_environment("prod")`